fredhsu/odl-vagrant/README.md

 Vagrant setup for OpenDaylight
 Uses Ubuntu Precise 12.04
-Will automatically start OpenDaylight with osgi console on port 8090 when finished.
+Will automatically install and start OpenDaylight with osgi console on port 8090 when finished.
-Optionally remove the commend in the bootstrap.sh file to load mininet
+Optionally remove the comment in the bootstrap.sh file to load mininet

 ## Port forwarding to host:
 * 8080 : ODL Web Interface